batunalbant/solutions_repo/docs/1 Physics/6 Statistics/Problem_2.md

 - Buffon's Needle Method, although interesting, is not practical for high-accuracy estimations of \( \pi \) unless an extremely large number of samples is used.

+---

-### Analysis
+### **Final Analysis and Conclusion**

-The analysis of both the Circle Method and Buffon's Needle Method reveals significant differences in their efficiency, accuracy, and convergence rates.
-Here are the key findings:

-#### Circle Method (Scatter Plot & Convergence Graph)
+The simulations conducted in this problem provided valuable insights into estimating \( \pi \) using two distinct Monte Carlo methods: the Circle-Based Monte Carlo Method and Buffon's Needle Problem.
+Each method has its advantages and limitations, which were explored and visualized through various graphical representations.

+### **Circle-Based Monte Carlo Method:**

+- This method uses geometric probability by randomly generating points within a square and counting how many fall inside a unit circle inscribed within the square.

-- As the number of random points increases, the estimate of \( \pi \) becomes progressively more accurate.
+- The ratio of points inside the circle to the total points approximates \( \pi \) using the formula:

-- The Circle Method shows a fast convergence rate due to the direct geometric probability approach.

-- Estimation error decreases rapidly following the relation:

   $$
-  \text{Estimation Error} \approx \frac{1}{\sqrt{N}}
+  \pi \approx 4 \times \frac{\text{Number of points inside the circle}}{\text{Total number of points}}
   $$

+- The accuracy of this method improves significantly as the number of random points increases, demonstrating the Law of Large Numbers.

+- Computational efficiency is higher in this method due to its simplicity in determining whether a point falls within the circle.

+### **Buffon's Needle Method:**

+- Buffon's Needle problem estimates \( \pi \) based on the probability of a randomly dropped needle crossing parallel lines on a plane.

+- The probability of a needle crossing a line is related to \( \pi \) by the formula:

+  $$
+  P = \frac{2L}{\pi d}
+  $$

+  Where:

-  Where \( N \) is the total number of random points.
+  - \( L \) is the length of the needle.

-- The method achieves accurate results even with relatively fewer points, making it highly efficient for practical computation.

-#### Buffon's Needle Method (Simulation & Convergence Graph)
+  - \( d \) is the distance between the parallel lines.

+- By rearranging the formula, we estimate \( \pi \) as:

+  $$
+  \pi \approx \frac{2L}{dP}
+  $$

-- As the number of needle drops increases, the estimate of \( \pi \) becomes more accurate, but the convergence rate is much slower compared to the Circle Method.
+- The method's accuracy improves with an increasing number of needle drops.
+However, its convergence rate is significantly slower compared to the Circle-Based Method.

-- Estimation error decreases more gradually and requires a larger sample size to achieve similar accuracy.

-- The probabilistic nature of the method contributes to higher fluctuations in the estimated values of \( \pi \).

-- The method is inefficient for practical computation, especially for high accuracy requirements.

-#### Comparison of Methods (Comparison Graphs & Error Analysis)

-- The Circle Method consistently outperforms Buffon's Needle Method in terms of accuracy and convergence speed.
+- Due to the probabilistic nature of this method, it requires a larger number of trials to produce accurate results.

+### **Comparison:**

-- The Comparison of Convergence Rates graph shows how the Circle Method approaches the true value of \( \pi \) much faster than Buffon's Needle Method.
+- **Accuracy:** The Circle-Based Monte Carlo Method reaches acceptable accuracy faster than Buffon's Needle Method.

-- The Comparison of Estimation Errors graph highlights that Buffon's Needle Method has significantly larger errors even with high sample sizes.

-- For practical applications, the Circle Method is a clear winner, as it provides more accurate estimates with fewer samples.

-#### Overall Conclusion

-- While Buffon's Needle Method is interesting from a probabilistic standpoint, it is not efficient for accurate estimation of \( \pi \).
+- **Computational Efficiency:** The Circle-Based Method is computationally efficient as it only requires evaluating whether a point lies within a circle.

+- **Convergence Rate:** Buffon's Needle Method has a slower convergence rate and requires a much higher number of iterations to achieve a similar level of accuracy as the Circle-Based Method.

-- The Circle Method, on the other hand, is a simple yet powerful approach for estimating \( \pi \) due to its direct relation to geometric probability.
+- **Practicality:** The Circle-Based Method is preferred for numerical estimation of \( \pi \) due to its simplicity and better convergence rate.

-- The error analysis and comparison graphs clearly demonstrate the superiority of the Circle Method in terms of efficiency and computational practicality.
+### **Conclusion:**

+In conclusion, the Monte Carlo approach offers a versatile and intuitive way to estimate \( \pi \) through geometric probability.
+While the Circle-Based Monte Carlo Method is more efficient and reliable, Buffon's Needle Method remains a fascinating probabilistic approach with historical significance.
+These methods demonstrate the power of randomness in solving complex problems, providing a deeper understanding of convergence rates and computational efficiency.
+Further improvements can be achieved by increasing the number of iterations and optimizing simulation techniques.

+---